sagelga/prepro60/Lecture Cheat Sheet/Week 3 - Math Library.md

 main(12, 45)

 # Using methods in library
 Using the methods in library is easy is this.
-Program will find the absoulte value (value is -2.55).
+Program will find the absolute value (value is -2.55).
 ```python
 import math